AMReX-Codes/amrex/Docs/sphinx/source/GettingStarted.rst

 simple example code is dimension independent, dimensionality does matter for all non-trivial examples.
 The build process can be adjusted by modifying the amrex/Tutorials/Basic/HelloWorld_C/GNUmakefile file.
-More details on how to build AMReX can be found in :ref:`BuildingAMReX`.
+More details on how to build AMReX can be found in :ref:`Chap:BuildingAMReX`.

 Running the Code
 ----------------